hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 A `upgrade_settings` block supports the following:

 * `max_surge` - (Required) The maximum number or percentage of nodes which will be added to the Node Pool size during an upgrade.

+---

+A `windows_profile` block supports the following:

+* `outbound_nat_enabled` - (Optional) Should the windows nodes in this Node Pool have outbound nat enabled?
+Defaults to `true`.
+Changing this forces a new resource to be created.

 -> **Note:** If a percentage is provided, the number of surge nodes is calculated from the current node count on the cluster.
 Node surge can allow a cluster to have more nodes than `max_count` during an upgrade.
 Ensure that your cluster has enough [IP space](https://docs.microsoft.com/azure/aks/upgrade-cluster#customize-node-surge-upgrade) during an upgrade.